Erlend Bjøntegaard

-Erlend Øvereng Bjøntegaard (born 30 July 1990) is a Norwegian biathlete.
+Erlend Øvereng Bjøntegaard (born 30 July 1990) is a retired Norwegian biathlete.
 He has competed in the Biathlon World Cup, and represented Norway at the Biathlon World Championships 2016.
 Bjøntegaard represents the club IL Bevern in a remote part of Kongsberg.
+He retired at the end of the 2022/23 season.

 Biathlon results

 All results are sourced from the International Biathlon Union.